kevin0216/coscup-2025/content/en/participate/attendee.md

 COSCUP features open-source topics and sessions hosted by the open-source community.
 Therefore, at any given time, there are over 20 tracks running simultaneously.
 It's recommended to spend some time before the event browsing through the conference schedule and noting down the sessions that interest you.

-Currently, there are two ways to view the schedule.
-Please choose the one that suits your reading preference:
+We’ve also curated a list of [English-only sessions](https://drive.google.com/file/d/1YAENPqeSunVlXN-9dJPR0jaGAwa4rQVc/view?usp=sharing) and [program highlights](https://s.coscup.org/pro25rec) for you.

-1. [Offcial Schedule](https://coscup.org/2025/sessions/)：Designed for wide screens.
-Remember, there are more session tracks on the right side.
+Our official schedule is best viewed on a wide screen.
+You’ll find more session tracks listed on the right side, so be sure to scroll over and check them out.

 <Actions :actionsList="scheduleActions" />